Shut Up and Dance (Black Mirror): Filming

-The episode was filmed over a three-week period; it was the second in the series to be filmed, after "San Junipero."
+The episode was filmed over a three-week period; it was the second in the series to be filmed, after "San Junipero".
 Director James Watkins had previously directed horror films Eden Lake (2008) and The Woman in Black (2012), which Lawther says made Watkins "really [learn] the craft of sustaining incredible suspense over long periods of time."
 It was Watkins' first experience directing television.
-Having seen art department preparations for series three episodes "Nosedive" and "San Junipero," Watkins aimed to deviate from their tones to "embrace being the ugly cousin."
-Alex Lawther plays the main character Kenny; having been a fan of the programme prior to auditioning, Lawther particularly liked series two episode "White Bear."
+Having seen art department preparations for series three episodes "Nosedive" and "San Junipero", Watkins aimed to deviate from their tones to "embrace being the ugly cousin."
+Alex Lawther plays the main character Kenny; having been a fan of the programme prior to auditioning, Lawther particularly liked series two episode "White Bear".
 When first auditioning, Lawther had only seen the script for a couple of scenes and was unaware of the twist ending.

 Lawther's first proper meeting with co-star Jerome Flynn was during shooting of in the in-car scenes.
 Filming was intense, with Flynn hyperventilating at times, though there was also corpsing (breaking into laughter) from Flynn, Lawther and Natasha Little, who played Hector's wife's friend Karen.
 Lawther played Kenny as if he were innocent, as his character is very repressed about his sexual proclivities.
 He also believed that Kenny feels constantly uncomfortable.
-Kenny handing a toy back to the girl who had left it behind in the cafe was intended as a hint to Kenny being a paedophile; there were discussions over how the scene should be acted to avoid giving away the twist.
+Kenny handing a toy back to the girl who had left it behind in the cafe was intended as a hint to Kenny being a pedophile; there were discussions over how the scene should be acted to avoid giving away the twist.
 After struggling to find a parent who was happy to have their daughter act as the girl, Jones had her own daughter play the role.
 Lawther commented that whilst filming, he saw a news story similar to the episode's storyline, which he found surreal.

-The ending features Radiohead's "Exit Music (For a Film)," initially included as a temporary track during editing.
+The ending features Radiohead's "Exit Music (For a Film)", initially included as a temporary track during editing.
 The producers received permission from Radiohead to use the song as they liked Black Mirror.